bridgecrew-perf6/hub-deployment/ansible/README.md

 You should have a pre-shared private key to log in to the hosts you're expecting to access or provide access mechanisms through the hosts file.

+Licenses: place a hub.txt and a setinit.wps in the license/ folder

 Then run all.sh or ansible-playbook main.yaml.

 ** Hosts example